The Difference Between Artificial Intelligence, Machine Learning, and Deep Learning

 I think of the relationship between AI and IoT much like the relationship between the human brain and body.

 Our bodies collect sensory input such as sight, sound, and touch.
-Our brains take that data and makes sense of it, turning light into recognizable objects and turning sounds into understandable speech.
+Our brains take that data and make sense of it, turning light into recognizable objects and turning sounds into understandable speech.
 Our brains then make decisions, sending signals back out to the body to command movements like picking up an object or speaking.

 All of the connected sensors that make up the Internet of Things are like our bodies, they provide the raw data of what’s going on in the world.
 Artificial intelligence is like our brain, making sense of that data and deciding what actions to perform.
 And the connected devices of IoT are again like our bodies, carrying out physical actions or communicating to others.